flopau76/pavage_cube/README.md

 It tries to solve the following problem: is it possible to create a cube with a certain amount of pieces of a specific form.

 To run an ampl simulation, execute any of the files in the folder `run`.
+For the relative paths to work properly, this must be at the root of the project.
 New files will be created in the folder res_auto/ and log_auto/ but you first have to create this folder.

 You can visualise the results with draw.py